 Q2 Delivery of the single email and calendar resources between sites.
 To provide a single Implemented - by £30,000 ~- platform (Microsoft Office 365) across the two Councils. email and calendar platform across both organisations with the ability to adopt a single common domain name. end of Q3 200,000 AD Governance & Business Support ţ Q3 Delivery of the Infrastructure for 'One Network' across the two Councils.
 To provide the infrastructure to support common shared platforms, providing a location for future alignment of corporate systems and departmental business systems.
 Ongoing to 2022 £770,000 AD Governance & Business Support Q5 Telephony upgrade to include provision of softphones (Broadland) Short-term upgrade and licencing provide interim softphone capabilities.
 Solution implemented - by end of Q1 £29,030 AD Governance & Business Support Q6 Delivery of the Single intranet: to provide a single external website across both organisations adopting a common platform.
 To provide an effective internal communications tool for both Members and staff.
 Implemented - by end of Q1 n/a AD Governance & Business Support £ Q7 Delivery of an effective remote access system for staff, enabling cross site working.
 To provide the ability for staff to work effectively between sites and from remote locations.
 Fully functioning remote working in place - by end of Q3 £69,500 (Spend expected in 2019/20 subject to AD Governance & Business Support budget provision) Opera ational/Service Delivery (BAU) Q8 Council-wide IT service operations: Ensure the Councils' IT systems and infrastructure are operating to acceptable service levels.
 This includes: Service Desk, Infrastructure, Development, Architecture, Systems, Security, GIS & Digital.
 Resolution of problems & incidents.
 Conversion of solutions into standard practices and improvements.
 Easy to use Self Service capabilities within the IT arena.
 Ongoing n/a AD Governance & Business Support £ Team Ref Activity for 2020/21 What would a successful outcome be?
 Delivery Milestones Capital Budget Responsible Officer Priority link gy and to be purpose of the service: To be brave, bold, influent the best they can be.
-Projects/Programme of work nnovation, Strategy an tial and innovative to ma s, enabling the pla ace, organisations and our people Innovation, Strategy Programmes R1 Broadland District Council and South Norfolk Council Collaboration and Transformation programme management: Continued implementation of the collaboration and Delivery against the savings target of £8.6m and ongoing efficiencies.
-Agreed programme of work - April 2020 n/a
+Projects/Programme of work nnovation, Strategy an tial and innovative to ma s, enabling the pla ace, organisations and our people R) Innovation, Strategy Programmes R1 Broadland District Council and South Norfolk Council Collaboration and Transformation programme management: Continued implementation of the collaboration and transformation programme and programme management of critical projects and programmes such as: • Website implementation • Accommodation Review • Organisational Development (e.g. Peer Delivery against the savings target of £8.6m and ongoing efficiencies.
+Agreed programme of work - April 2020 Each programme and project to have individual plans and milestones. n/a Chief of Staff £